-We will allocate our available capital without input from our stockholders.
+We allocate our available capital without input from our stockholders.

-You will not be able to evaluate the manner in which our available capital is invested or the economic merit of our expected investments.
-As a result, we may use our available capital to make investments with which you may not agree.
-Additionally, our investments will be selected by our Manager and our stockholders will not have input into such investment decisions.
-Both of these factors will increase the uncertainty, and thus the risk, of investing in our securities.
-The failure of our Manager to apply this capital effectively or find investments that meet our investment criteria in sufficient time or on acceptable terms could result in unfavorable returns, could cause a material adverse effect on our business, financial condition, liquidity, results of operations and ability to make distributions to our stockholders, and could cause the value of our common stock to decline.
+Stockholders are not able to participate in decisions regarding the manner in which our available capital is invested or the economic merit of our investments.
+As a result, we may use our available capital to make investments with which stockholders may not agree.
+Additionally, our investments are selected by our Manager and our stockholders do not have input into such investment decisions.
+Both of these factors increase the uncertainty, and thus the risk, of investing in our securities.
+The failure of our Manager to apply our capital effectively or find investments that meet our investment criteria in sufficient time or on acceptable terms could result in unfavorable returns, could cause a material adverse effect on our business, financial condition, liquidity, results of operations and ability to make distributions to our stockholders, and could cause the value of our common stock to decline.

 Until appropriate investments can be identified, our Manager may invest our available capital in interest-bearing shortterm investments, including money market accounts or funds, commercial mortgage-backed securities, or corporate bonds, which are consistent with our intention to qualify as a REIT.
 These investments are expected to provide a lower net return than we seek to achieve from investments in our target investments.
-Our Manager intends to conduct due diligence with respect to each investment and suitable investment opportunities may not be immediately available.
-Even if opportunities are available, there can be no assurance that our Manager's due diligence processes will uncover all relevant facts or that any investment will be successful.
+Our Manager conducts due diligence with respect to each investment and suitable investment opportunities may not be immediately available.
+Even if opportunities are available, there can be no assurance that our Manager's due diligence processes uncover all relevant facts or that any investment will be successful.

-We cannot assure you that (i) we will be able to enter into definitive agreements to make any new investments that meet our investment objective, (ii) we will be successful in consummating any investment opportunities we identify or (iii) one or more investments we may make will yield attractive risk-adjusted returns.
-Our inability to do any of the foregoing likely would materially and adversely affect our business and our ability to make distributions to our stockholders.
+We cannot assure you that in the future (i) we will be able to enter into definitive agreements to make any new investments that meet our investment objective, (ii) we will be successful in consummating any investment opportunities we identify or (iii) one or more investments we may make will yield attractive risk-adjusted returns, and some have not in the past.
+Our inability to do any of the foregoing materially and adversely impacts our business and our ability to make distributions to our stockholders.